Jain philosophy: Karma and Rebirth

 According to Paul Dundas, the main difference between the Buddhist view of karma and the Jain view is that even involuntary actions would still lead to negative karmic effects for the person who did them.
 Furthermore, mental actions that are not carried out, causing someone else to carry out a bad action or merely approving of the action was not seen as being significantly different (with regard to karmic retribution).

 In Jain works on karma, karmas are generally divided into 8 types, four harming (ghātiyā) karmas and four non-harming karmas.
 The harming karmas are the "delusion karma" (mohanīya) which leads to wrong views, the "karma which blocks knowledge" (jñānāvaraṇīya), the "karma that obscures perception" (darshanāvaranīya) and the "obstacle karma" (antarāya), which obstructs the innate energy of the soul.
 The non-harming karmas are "feeling" (vedanīya) karma which relates to pleasant or unpleasant experiences, "name" (nāman) karma which determines one's rebirth, "life" (āyus) karma that determines the lifespan and "clan" (gotra) karma which determines one's status.

 The Jain doctrine also holds that it is possible for us to both modify our karma, and to obtain release from it, through the austerities (tapas) and purity of conduct.
 The ultimate Jain goal is spiritual liberation, which is often defined as release from all karmas.
 According to Jainism, some souls called abhavya (incapable) can never attain moksha (liberation).
 The abhavya state is entered after an intentional and shockingly evil act.

+Relationship between soul and body

+The relationship between the soul (jīva) and the body is discussed in The Parmatma-Prakash by Acharya Yogindra and further elaborated in Rakesh Jhaveri's commentary Shrimad Rajchandraji's Atmasiddhi Shastra: Six Spiritual Truths of the Soul.
+These works explain the relationship through the doctrine of nayavāda (the theory of standpoints), according to which the same phenomenon may be described differently from different valid perspectives.
+Within this framework, cognition is interpreted differently from the practical (vyavahāra naya) and substantial (dravya naya) standpoints.

+From the Vyavahāra Naya (practical standpoint), the soul is conventionally described as perceiving through the body.
+Vision occurs through the eyes, hearing through the ears, and cognition is explained through the functioning of the sense organs, nervous system, dravya manas (material mind), and the brain.
+This standpoint corresponds to ordinary experience and everyday language, in which the body is regarded as the instrument through which the soul manifests knowledge.

+From the Dravya Naya (substantial standpoint), however, jīva and pudgala (matter) are distinct and eternal substances.
+Consciousness, knowledge (jñāna), and perception (darśana) are intrinsic qualities of the soul and cannot be produced by matter.
+Accordingly, the brain, nervous system, sense organs, and dravya manas neither generate consciousness nor transfer knowledge into the soul.
+They function only as material conditions accompanying cognition, while the soul itself remains the knower.